 For YouTube to approve monetization on your channel, it takes up to 30 days, which is an extended period.
-It takes this long because the reviewing is not done by artificial intelligence or algorithms but by human specialists of YouTube.
+It takes this long because the review is not done by artificial intelligence or algorithms but by human specialists on YouTube.

 These people individually check all aspects.
 Also, many thousands of people apply for monetization at a given time, which is another reason it tends to take so long.

 Why is My YouTube Channel Under Review for Monetization:

 There are a few reasons why your Channel might be in under review for a long time:

 1. Haven’t Met Minimum Requirements

-Suppose it has been long, and your channel is still under review for monetization.
+Suppose it has been a long, and your channel is still under review for monetization.

 In that case, the chances are that your channel has not met the minimum requirements for receiving any approval to monetize and you have also recently applied for that was rejected.

 To monetize your YouTube channel, the first thing you have to do is apply to the YPP (YouTube Partner Program), which has a lot of requirements that you need to have maintained.
 One of the requirements is that you have to be from a country where the YouTube Partner Program is active.

 So even if the content of your channel is excellent and has met all other requirements, but you are from a country that does not offer the program, your account will automatically not be considered for monetization.